 (Gun and Triad T.)

--A map will appear at the beginning of the level to show you where hidden items are located.
+A map will appear at the beginning of the level to show X where hidden items are located.

 Location-Drill Rhino's lair